Merakist/SVM-Digit-Recognition/README.md

 ### 2. Recognition

-To run predictions of an image of a digit, make sure the image conforms to the format in MNIST database, i.e., a 28*28 bmp image.
+To run predictions of an image of a digit, make sure the image conforms to the format in MNIST database, i.e., a `28*28 bmp image`.
 The filename of the image does not matter.
-So long as the image is in the right format and is a .bmp file, the program will run a prediction.
+So long as the image is in the right format and is a `.bmp` file, the program will run a prediction.

 - **Extracted MNIST Image by 3omar-mostafa**: [Github Repo](https://github.com/3omar-mostafa/MNIST-dataset-extractor)